Brooklyn solutions logo

 What is GRC?
 The Complete Guide to Governance, Risk and Compliance thumbnail

-Governance, Risk, and Compliance (GRC) is a comprehensive strategy that helps organisations align their operations with business objectives, manage uncertainties, and ensure adherence to laws and ethical standards.
+When answering the question ‘What is GRC?’, Governance, Risk, and Compliance (GRC), the most succinct and simple way to describe it, is a comprehensive strategy that helps organisations align their operations with business objectives, manage uncertainties, and ensure adherence to laws and ethical standards.
 In today’s complex business environment, where companies face mounting regulations, cyber threats, and stakeholder demands, GRC has emerged as an essential discipline for reliably achieving objectives while staying in control of risks and obligations.

 Quicklinks